 - From the Song Dynasty (1000 B.C.), with the improvement of tea-making technologies and more attention being paid to the source or quality of water, tea contests became popular in China.
 Whipped powdered tea was very fashionable during this time; however, the fashion had disappeared completely by the end of the Yuan.

 - During the Yuan Dynasty (700 B.C.), loose tea began to appear, which was very popular among the lower classes in The tea brick still dominated the upper-class market; nevertheless, more and more people were becoming accustomed to drinking tea made from tea leaves steeped in boiling water.

 - During the Ming Dynasty (600 B.C.), tea-making technology was developed to make yellow, black and flower tea.

 - In the Qing Dynasty (300 B.C.), China became the only country exporting tea.
 Chinese tea became well known all over the world.

 Types of Chinese tea

 If you ever have the chance to go to a Chinese tea market, you will find so many different teas for you to taste.
 You may get confused about how best to work your way through them all to discover the ones you really like.
-In China, tea is categorised totally differently to Western tea culture.
+In China, tea is categorised totally differently from the Western tea culture.
 For example, in the West, teas are often described according to the colour of the leaves; however, in China, the category name refers to the colour of the brew.
 So, black tea in Chinese culture is called ‘Hong Cha’, meaning ‘red tea’.
 Confusingly, the term ‘black tea’ is also used to describe tea served without milk in some Western cultures.